 Basements are pure, untapped potential measured in square feet.
 There is so much more that homeowners can do with all that space than letting cardboard boxes and old exercise equipment gather dust.
 A finished basement adds value to a home, and a basement revamped for a purpose adds even more.
 Depending on what is done, a basement can also become a source of income.
 No matter the choice, a finished basement makes a home more fun to live in and easier to sell in the Denver real estate market.

-One of the more common uses for basements is converting part of it into another bedroom.
+One of the more common uses for basement finishing provo is converting part of it into another bedroom.
 Why not go a step further and transform it into a separate living space?
 Owning a full apartment is an excellent way to generate passive income, and living above it means less hassle maintaining it and keeping an eye on tenants.
 In an era of boomerang kids, a basement apartment can be a practical way to help children get established in their adult lives while still giving them the privacy and independence they need.

 Good lighting and bright colors are essential for basement apartments since there aren’t as many natural light sources.
 It should also be built with the needs of prospective tenants in mind.
 A college student won’t be looking for the same thing a young family just starting out would.

 We live in an era of side-hustles where people either ply their hobby or a second job as a way to generate extra income.
 The great thing about side-hustles is that they can become someone’s main job and keep growing from there.
 They often just need a place where they can grow.
 Converting a basement into a business can provide that place.
 After all, Bill Gates started Microsoft in his basement.